-Marin Municipal Water District has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing TITLE II of the Americans with Disabilities Act.
-TITLE II states, in part, that "no otherwise qualified disabled individual shall, solely by reason of such disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination" in programs or activities sponsored by a public entity.
+The Marin Municipal Water District (the "District") has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by the U.S. Department of Justice regulations implementing Title II of the Americans with Disabilities Act (herein referenced as ADA or Title II).
+Title II states, in part, that "...no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of services, programs, or activities of a public entity, or be subjected to discrimination by any such entity."
+This policy will establish clear procedures for the prompt and equitable resolution of complaints alleging any violation of Title II of the ADA.